allianceauth/allianceauth/docs/features/nameformats.md

     New in 2.0
 ```

-Each service's username or nickname, depending on which the service supports, can be customised through the use of the Name Formatter Config provided the service supports custom formats.
+Each service's username or nickname, depending on which the service supports, can be customised through the use of the Name Formatter config provided the service supports custom formats.
 This config can be found in the admin panel under **Services -> Name format config**

 Currently the following services support custom name formats: